JFLXCLOUD/GAM-Command-Bank/README.md

 A simple application to store, fill, execute, and categorize common commands used by GAM, PS and AD.

 The application stores your commands in a file named `commands.json`.
-For the application to function correctly, this `commands.json` file MUST be located in the SAME folder as the `GAM Command Manager.exe` file when you run the executable.
+For the application to function correctly, this `commands.json` file MUST be located in the SAME folder as the `GAM Command Bank.exe` file when you run the executable.

 If the `commands.json` file is not found in the same folder, the application will start with an empty command list.
 Any commands you add during that session will be saved to a new `commands.json` file in that same folder.

-Therefore, to ensure your saved commands are loaded when you open the application, please keep the `commands.json` file in the same directory as the `NYH Command Manager.exe`.
+Therefore, to ensure your saved commands are loaded when you open the application, please keep the `commands.json` file in the same directory as the `GAM Command Bank.exe`.

 Usage: